Psychedelic/Entheogenic Support & Integration

 Scope & Approach

-Psychedelic/entheogenic work sits at the intersection of psychology, neuroscience, and spirituality.
-As a therapist and as someone who has walked my own long and winding personal, spiritual and healing path—I hold deep respect for both the potential and the responsibility of this work.
+I think of psychedelic/entheogenic work as sitting at the intersection of psychology, neuroscience, and spirituality.
+As a therapist and as someone who has walked my own healing path—I hold deep respect for both the potential and the responsibility of this work.

 My approach is client-centered and trauma-informed.
 I support thoughtful preparation, careful reflection, and the integrative weaving of insights into daily life in ways that feel meaningful and embodied.